 Photo of Jeremy Wilson Jeremy Wilson

-Jeremy Wilson is co-chair of the firm’s International Arbitration Practice Group.
-Mr. Wilson advises and represents parties in price review disputes, investor-state matters, and commercial arbitration matters, including in both ad hoc proceedings under the UNCITRAL Rules, and institutional arbitrations under the rules of the ICC, HKIAC, the SCC, the DIAC, and the LCIA, in venues around the world.
-He has particular experience and a proven track record advising clients in the energy, life sciences, media, and consumer brands sectors
+Jeremy Wilson is co-chair of the firm’s International Arbitration and Disputes Practice Group.
+He advises and represents parties in investor-state matters, price review disputes, and commercial arbitrations, including in both ad hoc proceedings under the UNCITRAL Rules, and institutional arbitrations under the rules of the ICC, SIAC, HKIAC, the SCC, the DIAC, and the LCIA, in venues around the world.
+Jeremy has particular experience and a proven track record advising clients in the energy, life sciences, media, and consumer brands sectors.

 Photo of William Park William Park